 I first heard of the Gym when Annalisa Parent was looking for beta readers of her book Storytelling for Pantsers in August 2017.
-I received an ARC (Advanced Reader Copy) and soon realised that I had found someone who understood the way I write.
+I received an ARC (Advanced Reader Copy) and soon realised that I had found someone who understood how I write.

 You have to understand that I'm a pantser (or Discovery Writer) through and through, writing as the Muse dictates, with little knowledge of where she is taking me.
 Here was someone who not only knew about it but also had advice on how to proceed once I was done.

-I asked her if she also would also help me edit my work and, before I knew it, I was a member of the Writing Gym.
-I discovered that Annalisa offers a number of courses to help aspiring writers complete their books and get them published.
+I asked her if she would also help me edit my work and, before I knew it, I was a member of the Writing Gym.
+I discovered that Annalisa offers several courses to help aspiring writers complete their books and get them published.

-The first book of the anthology was rejected by various agents and publishers on the grounds that anthologies are seldom good break-out works to start a publishing career with.
+Various agents and publishers rejected the first book of the anthology on the grounds that anthologies are seldom good break-out works to start a publishing career with.
 Annalisa and I sat together at last year's Writers' Retreat and discussed the problem.
-We decided to take two short stories I had written and to use them as the basis of an episodic science fiction novel.
+We decided to take two short stories I had written and use them as the basis of an episodic science fiction novel.

 Over the next couple of months (Annalisa offers a course to help you complete your novel in eight weeks), I wrote the remaining chapters and was ready for editing.